Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Fibrations on varieties in Theorem

 We will first prove some preliminary results.

 \begin{lemma} Let $X$ be a $\mathbb{Q}$-factorial klt Fano variety such that $\mathrm{Nef}(X)=\mathrm{Psef}(X)$.
-Let $f:X\to Y$ be a fibration.
+Let $f \colon X\to Y$ be a fibration.
 If the relative dimension of $f$ is $1$, then $f$ is a Mori fibration. \end{lemma}

 \begin{proof} There is a Mori fibration $X\to Z$ over $Y$ by \cite[Lem.
-4.4]{Dru14}.
+4.4]{Dru16}.
 The variety $Z$ is a $\mathbb{Q}$-factorial klt Fano variety such that $\mathrm{Nef}(Z)=\mathrm{Psef}(Z)$ by Lemma \ref{lem-base-fano}.
 Since $f$ has relative dimension $1$, the natural fibration $Z\to Y$ is birational.
 Since $\mathrm{Nef}(Z)=\mathrm{Psef}(Z)$, we have $Z\cong Y$ by \cite[Lem.
-4.4]{Dru14}.
+4.4]{Dru16}.
 This implies that $f$ is a Mori fibration. \end{proof}

-\begin{lemma} Let $f:X\to Y$ be a Mori fibration such that $X$ has locally factorial canonical singularities.
+\begin{lemma} Let $f \colon X\to Y$ be a Mori fibration such that $X$ has locally factorial canonical singularities.
 If $X$ is smooth in codimension $k$ and $f$ is equidimensional of relative dimension $1$, then $Y$ is also smooth in codimension $k$. \end{lemma}

 \begin{proof} Let $y\in Y$ be a point.
 The problem is local around $y$.
 Without loss of generality, we may assume that $Y$ is affine.
 Since $f$ is a Fano fibration of relative dimension $1$, by the main theorem of \cite{AW93}, the linear system $|-K_X|$ is basepoint-free.
 Let $Z$ be a general divisor in the linear system $|-K_X|$.
-Then $Z$ is smooth in codimension $k$.
-Moreover, since $f$ is equidimensional, by shrinking $Y$ if necessary, we may assume further that the morphism $f|_Z:Z\to Y$ is finite surjective of degree $2$.
+Then we can assume that $Z$ does not contain the singular locus $X_{sing}$ of $X$.
+In particular, the codimension of $Z\cap X_{sing}$ in $Z$ is at least $k+1$.
+Moreover, by Bertini theorem, we can choose $Z$ so that $Z\backslash X_{sing}$ is smooth.
+Thus $Z$ is smooth in codimension $k$.
+We can also assume that $Z$ does not contain any component of the fiber of $f^{-1}(y)$.
+Since $f$ is equidimensional, by shrinking $Y$ if necessary, we may then assume further that the morphism $f|_Z \colon Z\to Y$ is finite surjective.
+We note that the degree of $f|_Z$ is $2$, for the intersection number of $-K_X$ and a fiber of $f$ is $2$.

-Note that $Y$ has klt singularities (see \cite[Cor.
+We note that $Y$ has klt singularities (see \cite[Cor.
 3.5]{Fuj99}).
 Thus it is Cohen-Macaulay.
 Moreover, it is locally factorial (see for example \cite[Lem.
-4.6]{Dru14}).
+4.6]{Dru16}).
 Since $Z$ is smooth in codimension $k$, by Lemma \ref{lem-double-cover}, $Y$ is smooth in codimension $k$. \end{proof}

+Remark that this lemma is not true without assuming that $X$ is locally factorial.
+There is a Mori fibration $f \colon X\to Y$ such that $X$ is a threefold with isolated terminal singularities and that $Y$ is a singular surface, see \cite[Example-Definition 1.1.1]{MoP08}